 In the world, Irritable Bowel Syndrome (IBS) is one of the most common gastrointestinal disorders with a prevalence rate of 10-15%.
 It mainly affects the large intestine which can cause the following symptoms such as abdominal pain, flatulence, bloating, cramping, diarrhea and/or constipation.
 But among those having this disorder, only a few patients experience severe symptoms.
-Doctors recommend using an IBS symptom tracker to manage IBS and so they can view reports to confirm if the treatment is working or not.
+Doctors recommend using an IBS symptom tracker to manage IBS so they can view reports to confirm if the treatment is working or not.

 IBS is also referred to as irritable colon, mucous colitis and spastic colitis.
 It is basically a group of intestinal symptoms that happen together and varies from one patient to another.
 These symptoms last at least three months, for at least three days every month.

-There are several conditions that present similar symptoms with IBS and these should be ruled out to be able to come up with a diagnosis.
+There are several conditions that present similar symptoms to IBS and these should be ruled out to be able to come up with a diagnosis.
 Once an individual has IBS, close monitoring of symptoms and triggers is very important.

 Tracking IBS symtomps